deutschkihun/Data-Analysis/README.md

 ## Project 1 : No-show appointment
-This data comes from Kaggle competition   (https://www.kaggle.com/joniarroba/noshowappointments)
+- This data comes from Kaggle competition (https://www.kaggle.com/joniarroba/noshowappointments).
+- Throughout you can learn about basic libraries in practical way like pandas,numpy and matplotlib